What is your heartburn telling you?

 If you have heartburn often, or it doesn’t go away after a few weeks of self-care, or if you have other symptoms such as difficulty swallowing or frequent nausea and vomiting, Dr. Wysocki said to consult your doctor.

-“The concern is that if left unchecked by your physician, more severe and chronic cases of GERD can result in stomach acid injuring the inner lining of the esophagus, resulting in complications such as esophagitis and possibly esophageal cancer,” said Dr. Wysocki.
+“The concern is that if left unchecked by your physician, more severe and chronic cases of GERD can result in stomach acid injuring the inner lining of the esophagus, resulting in complications such as esophagitis and possibly esophageal cancer,” Dr. Wysocki said.

 For those whose heartburn is uncontrollable or complications such as Barrett’s esophagus develop, surgery may be recommended.
 Medications do not cure the injury or the symptoms.
 And even when damage is not present, GERD patients may want an alternative to a lifetime of medication.
 Rather than treating the symptoms, surgery can correct the reflux itself.
 The procedure, call fundoplication, involves first repairing a hiatal hernia, if present, followed by wrapping the top part of the stomach around the end of the esophagus to reinforce the lower esophageal sphincter, thus creating a “one-way” valve inhibiting the upward flow of stomach acids.